lairdgrouplancaster/QCoDeS-Plotter/README.md

 QCodes-Plotter is an alternative live data plotter aimed to provide fast data display of running and finished QCoDeS experiments.

-Install with:
+Install with, requires Git:

     pip install git+https://github.com/lairdgrouplancaster/QCoDeS-Plotter.git@main

-and add username and one time code.
+and while private, after sign in.

 <br/>